Becavalier/rust-by-example-cases/README.md

 # rust-by-example-cases
-All the cases are from the online book "Rust By Example".
+The most of the cases are from the online book "Rust By Example".

-Maybe add other cases in the future.
+Other new cases will be coming in constantly.